 2) base yourself in that location and make a few local day trips during the week

-3) split your week half and half so you get to visit two different places.
+3) split your week half and a half so you get to visit two different places.

 4) travel around, spending a night or two in different towns